Data Visualisation with ggplot2

 extensions website provides a list of packages that extend the

-capabilities of ggplot2
+capabilities of ggplot2, including

 additional themes.